justinbarias/justinbarias.github.io/_posts/2018-03-25-containerscontainerscontainers.markdown

 Some gotchas
 ================
 Another gotcha is monitoring.
 Since Kubernetes 1.8.x, the heapster service has basically been deprecated as the metrics aggregator for kubernetes.
-This has been replaced by the metric server.
+This has been replaced by the metrics server.
 The problem though is AKS still deploys heapster (which is now incompatible with some critical services such as the horizontal pod autoscaler) - which causes heaps of problems.
 Again using a regular BYO kubernetes cluster, you can set the api server flag to not use the rest-based metrics server via the ``` --horizontal-pod-autoscaler-use-rest-clients ``` flag, which unfortunately you can't do on AKS.
 So the solution would be to deploy the metrics-server yourself.
 Here's how to do it:

 * Download the metrics-server deployment yamls [here](https://github.com/kubernetes-incubator/metrics-server/tree/master/deploy)
 * Run kubectl create -f ./--download-folder--/